 - Add the bananas to a large mixing bowl and mash them well (you can use a potato masher or fork)

-- Add the chickpea flour and baking soda and use a whisk to mix well.
+- Add the chickpea flour and baking soda, then whisk again to combine.

 - Stir in any optional additions such as 1/2 cup each of chopped dark chocolate, chopped walnuts, and/or chopped pecans.

 - Pour the batter into a medium sized parchment paper lined loaf pan (mine is 9.25 x 5.25 x 2.75 inches).

 - Optional step: sprinkle chopped dark chocolate and/or chopped walnuts on top of the loaf before baking.

 - Bake for 48 minutes at 350 degrees Fahrenheit (or until a toothpick inserted into the center of the loaf comes out clean).

 - Let cool before removing from the pan.

 - Store this chickpea flour banana bread in an airtight container for up to five days or freeze it for up to six months, then defrost at room temperature or in the microwave before serving.